Article from Bindu no 8

 Intestinal cleansing at our place

 At our city schools, we end the intestinal cleansing by going through the diet.
-On the retreats at Haa Course Center it is easy as the food is served to you.
+On the retreats at Haa Retreat Center it is easy as the food is served to you.

 The body has regained its original sensitivity